Skip to content

 • Redis Cloud subscription with VPC enabled

-• AWS account ID and VPC details
+• AWS account ID and VPC details (or GCP project and network)

 • IAM permissions to accept peering